Same-sex marriage in Nevada: Repeal of discriminatory laws

-On February 21, 2017, a bill to make the marriage statute gender-neutral was introduced to the Nevada Assembly by Representative Ellen Spiegel of Henderson.
-The legislation passed the Assembly on April 17 in a 28–10 vote, and passed the Senate on May 17 in a 20–1 vote.
-It was signed into law by Governor Brian Sandoval on May 26 and took effect on July 1, 2017.
+A bill to make the marriage statute gender-neutral was introduced to the Nevada State Assembly by Representative Ellen Spiegel on February 21, 2017.
+The legislation passed the Assembly on April 17 in a 28–10 vote, and the Senate followed on May 17 with a 20–1 vote.
+It was signed into law by Governor Brian Sandoval on May 26, and took effect on July 1, 2017.
 Nevada statutes now read: